jpwoodbu/ari-backup/README.md

 rdiff-backup stores its own data like the reverse increments, statistics, and file metadata.

+Note that paths passed to `include()` or `exclude()` can be either directories or files.
+Those paths are passed as values to the `--include` and `--exclude` flags of rdiff-backup respectively.
+Paths passed to `include()` or `exclude()` are passed to rdiff-backup in the order in which they're added, except that all paths passed to `exclude()` are passed to rdiff-backup before paths to `include()`.
+This makes sure everything you wish to exclude is actually excluded before an include rule takes precedence.

 ### Backing up Remote Hosts

 For a more exciting demo, let's backup a remote host.
 We'll be using ssh to